kushalchoksi/diarization/README.md

 ## Requirements
 - Python 3.7+
 - PyTorch with CUDA Support (I personally used cuda 12.6 on Windows)
-- NVIDIA GPU (Ran Whisper distill-large-v3 with ease)
+- NVIDIA GPU (Ran Whisper distill-large-v3 with ease on GeForce GTX 1660)
 - ffmpeg (The 🐐)

 ## Setup